IBM/kube101/workshop/Lab3/README.md

           containerPort: 3000
 ```

-The above configuration file creates a deployment object named 'guestbook'
+The above configuration file creates a deployment object named `guestbook`
 with a pod containing a single container running the image
 `ibmcom/guestbook:v1`.
 The configuration also specifies a replica number
-that is set to "3," so Kubernetes will run three active pods at
+that is set to `3`, so Kubernetes will run three active pods at
 all times.

-### Create the guestbook deployment
+### Create the guestbook Deployment

    To create a Deployment by using this configuration file, use the
    following command: